Immigration and crime: Early 20th century

-Recent immigration
+Late 20th and early 21st century

 Most studies in the U.S. have found lower crime rates among immigrants than among non-immigrants, and that higher concentrations of immigrants are associated with lower crime rates.
 Likewise, a 2018 paper found no statistically significant evidence that refugees to the United States have an impact on crime rates.
 A separate 2018 paper by scholars at Stanford University's Immigration Policy Lab found that U.S. President Donald Trump's refugee ban (which caused a 66% reduction in refugee resettlement) had no impact on crime rates.
+A 2015 study conducted by Aaron Chalfin of the American Economic Review had found that an increase in immigration in the 1990s saw a decline in US crime rates.
+It was largely attributed to a reluctance from immigrants to report crimes in fear that they would testify to police.
+In the only state that tracks a person's immigration status, Texas, illegal immigrants were convicted of crimes 45% less than native-born Americans.

 For men between the ages of 18 and 39, the demographic with the highest propensity for crime, the incarceration rate for immigrants is one-fourth that of native-born Americans.
 These findings contradict popular perceptions that immigration increases crime.
 Some research even suggests that increases in immigration may partly explain the reduction in the U.S. crime rate.
 A 2017 study suggests that immigration did not play a significant part in lowering the crime rate.
 A 2005 study showed that immigration to large U.S. metropolitan areas does not increase, and in some cases decreases, crime rates there.
 A 2009 study found that recent immigration was not associated with homicide in Austin, Texas.
 The low crime rates of immigrants to the United States despite having lower levels of education, lower levels of income and residing in urban areas (factors that should lead to higher crime rates) may be due to lower rates of antisocial behavior among immigrants.
 This phenomenon is known as the immigrant paradox, in which immigrants have better health and behavioral outcomes despite socio-economic disadvantage.
 A 2015 study estimated that Mexican immigration to metropolitan statistical areas significantly increased aggravated assaults and decreased rape, larceny and motor vehicle theft.
 Another 2015 study found no significant influence of rates of immigrant presence on homicide in cities.
 A 2016 study finds no link between immigrant populations and violent crime, although there is a small but significant association between undocumented immigrants and drug-related crime.
 A 2020 study found that native-born US citizens are incarcerated at higher rates for homicide in Texas than undocumented immigrants.